Afghanistan: Why NATO's indecision could be a precursor to civil war | DW | 19.02.2021

 Mohammad Naim, the spokesman for the Taliban's Qatar office, believes that the US-Taliban Doha agreement is still effective.
 "Neither side will benefit" if the accord is scrapped, he told DW.

-There have been reports that US President Joe Biden is reviewing the 2020 deal, which was sealed by his predecessor Donald Trump's administration.
+There have been reports that US President Joe Biden is reviewing the 2020 deal, that was sealed by the administration of his predecessor Donald Trump.
 Some analysts have argued that the Doha deal gives too many concessions to Afghan insurgents.

-The Taliban spokesman, however, did not say what the militants would do if NATO decides to keep its troops in Afghanistan.
+The Taliban spokesman did not say what the militants would do if NATO decides to keep its troops in Afghanistan.

 "There is no other way to solve the existing problems" than sticking to the deal, he stressed.